TinkerTools/poltype2/README.md

 ```
 * This type of comment is a match to the newer "amoeba21" database.
 * The SMARTS string match environment is given by [CX3](=O)([OH1]) [OX2H1]([C](=O)), where there is a space between the SMARTS for each atom.
+* The first number in the bond parameter line is force constant and the second is the equilbrium bond length

 ##### Angle Parameter Definitions Example
 ```